ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch08/draft1.md

-# Pt 1 Ch 8 - Fifth Week at Vouch, 3/6/22 -- After my walk being followed
+# Pt 1 Ch 8 - A break to describe the Biden / Harris admin's motivations against me and potential relationships with Netflix and my employer Vouch

 > Oleg: You're real Michael Westen, yes?
 >